nemerosa/ontrack-cli/README.md

 # Integrations

-While the Ontrack CLI can be used directly, there are direct integrations in some environments:
+While the Ontrack CLI can be used directly, there are direct integrations in some environments.

+## Jenkins

+The [`ontrack-jenkins-cli-pipeline`](https://github.com/nemerosa/ontrack-jenkins-cli-pipeline/) Jenkins pipeline library allows an easy integration between your `Jenkinsfile` pipelines and Ontrack.

+## GitHub actions

-* [`ontrack-github-actions-cli-setup` GitHub action](https://github.com/nemerosa/ontrack-github-actions-cli-setup) - _installation of the CLI and simplified GitHub/Git setup_
+* [`ontrack-github-actions-cli-setup`](https://github.com/nemerosa/ontrack-github-actions-cli-setup) - _installation of the CLI and simplified GitHub/Git setup_
+* [`ontrack-github-actions-cli-validation`](https://github.com/nemerosa/ontrack-github-actions-cli-validation) - _creation of validation runs based on GitHub workflow information_